Vanishing theorems for linearly obstructed divisors: Vanishing theorems for effective only linearly obstructed divisors

-Notice that the linear base locus of $D'$ is contained in that of $D'$.
-Precisely, the cycles $L_I$ with $I\nsubseteq \mathcal{I}(n-1)_1$ have the same multiplicity of containment in both base loci, while the cycles $L_I$ with $I\in\mathcal{I}$ are contained with multiplicity one more in $D$, see proposition \ref{sharpBLL}.
-Using the notation we can write
+\begin{remark} Notice that $\II^>(D')\subset\II^>(D)$.
+In particular the linear base locus of $D'$ is contained in that of $D$.
+Precisely, the cycles $L_I$ with $I\notin \mathcal{I}(n-1)_1$ have the same multiplicity of containment in both base loci, while the cycles $L_I$ with $I\in\mathcal{I}(n-1)_1$ are contained with multiplicity one more in $D$, see Proposition \ref{sharpBLL}. \end{remark}

-We will prove in Proposition \ref{simple obstructions} that the divisor $D'_{(r)}-E_1$, which by the above argument has only simple linear obstructions, has vanishing cohomologies $H^i$ for $i\ne r+1$.